AninditaBasu/GutsAndGlory/README.md

 ## JSON file
 The JSON file is a GitHub-generated file.
 Do NOT delete that file, else the publishing wont work.

-## Other referenced files
-- The icons are from Google's Material Design icon library.
-- The scroll-to-top button is from [http://www.scrolltotop.com/](http://www.scrolltotop.com/).

 ## Javascript files
 The sorttable.js file is for making tables sortable on column-click.
 The file is from this website: [http://www.kryogenix.org/code/browser/sorttable/](http://www.kryogenix.org/code/browser/sorttable/).
 It is free to use.
 It is used in volunteers.html.

+## Other files
+These files don't reside in this GitHub repo; they're directly referenced through URLs in the articles
+- The icons are from Google's Material Design icon library [https://fonts.googleapis.com/icon?family=Material+Icons](https://fonts.googleapis.com/icon?family=Material+Icons).
+- The scroll-to-top button is from [http://www.scrolltotop.com/](http://www.scrolltotop.com/).
+- The pictures in the quiz reside at imgur: [http://aninditabasu.imgur.com/all/](http://aninditabasu.imgur.com/all/).
+- All of the videos are on YouTube.